Why should I move to online accounting software? (Pros & cons)

 Using the cloud can support an organisation’s aim to become paperless.
 All accounting paperwork and records can be stored in the cloud and even receipts can be photographed from mobile devices and automatically filed into the online accounting software.

 There are hundreds of add-on apps for online accounting software, some of which are industry or service-specific.
 Some are free and some you pay for but it’s worth investigating add-ons relating to banking, expenses, payroll, invoice approval and e-commerce which could potentially streamline more of your processes.

 With the availability of financial information in a readily usable format, through the reporting functions available in the cloud packages, you will be able to see exactly how your business is doing, and how profitable it is.
 You may then be able to explore ways of reducing your profits, ahead of your financial period end, and ultimately, your tax bill.
 Only by having such information available to you will you be able to discuss the options with your accountant.

 Informed decision making

 As above, with the financial information that will now be at your fingertips, you will be able to make more informed decisions regarding the performance of your business – is an area underperforming and needing some attention or is an area performing well and requiring more focus?
 You will no longer have to wait until your year end accounts have been prepared before you are in a position to look at these issues.

 Now let’s take a look at some of the cons of online accounting software.

 You are dependent on the internet in order to access your accounting data, but this is not dissimilar to many office applications.
-In most cases if you do lose access to the internet it can often be often be restored quickly and easily.
+In most cases, if you do lose access to the internet it can often be restored quickly and easily.